luciotato/LiteScript/README.md

 ## Functions
+Module-level Functions are defined with 'function', class methods are also functions, but defined with 'method'.
+A 'method' cannot appear outside a class, nor a function inside a class.
+Also class constructors are functions, declared by the word 'constructor'.

-Functions can have default arguments:
+Functions can have default arguments, parentheses are not required if you have no arguments.

-Example:
+Examples:

     function myFn( x, y=2)
       return x + y

+    function helloWorld
+      print "hello world!"

     print myFn(1) # prints 3
+    helloWorld # prints hello world!

-##Optional parentheses
+##Function Call, optional parentheses
-Functions are called using parentheses, but can be called without parentheses when the result is discarded.
+Functions are called using parentheses, but can be called without parentheses when used as statements and the result discarded.

 Example:

-    var a = myFunction(1, 2)
+    var a = myFunction(1, 2)  // js: idem

-    initializeSystem userName, new Date()   // js: initializeSystem(userName, new Date());

     result.push data          // js: result.push(data);
+    init userName, new Date   // js: init(userName, new Date());

 ## Variables and properties, must be declared